Exploring possible magnetic monopoles-induced magneto-electricity in spin ices: Discussion

 Additional ingredients should therefore be considered.
-First of all, in our calculations we did not include magnetic dipolar interactions that translate into Coulomb interactions between monopoles \cite{Castelnovo2008}.
-They are known to play a role in the monopole dynamics, in particular in its lowest temperature range \cite{Halln2022}.
+First of all, our calculations include the magnetic dipolar interactions through their first neighbor part only, giving an effective first neighbor interaction $J=\SI{1.8}{\kelvin}$.
+The long-range part, which manifests into Coulomb interactions between monopoles \cite{Castelnovo2008}, is known to play a role in particular in its lowest temperature range \cite{Jaubert2011,Halln2022}.
 Dipolar electric interactions have not been included either, while they may stabilize ordered electric arrangement \cite{Jaubert2015}.
-However, all these dipolar effects should only alter slightly the monopole contribution to the dielectric permittivity and therefore cannot explain for instance the change of sign of the magneto-electric effect between our calculations and the experiments when $e\parallel\bm{H}\parallel[001]$.
+However, all these dipolar effects should only alter slightly the monopole density and and therefore its contribution to the dielectric permittivity and therefore cannot explain for instance the change of sign of the magneto-dielectric effect between our calculations and the experiments when $\bm{E}\parallel\bm{H}\parallel[001]$.
 We therefore seek for another contribution, especially large for $\bm{H}\parallel [001]$ when two-in two-out configurations are present, that would mask Khomskii’s contribution.
 Although neither exchange-striction nor spin currents are foreseen to generate electric dipoles in such symmetric local configurations, we performed additional calculations by imposing an arbitrary electric dipole proportional to the total magnetization of each tetrahedron.
 These were qualitatively able to reproduce the observed permittivity for $\bm{H}\parallel[001]$.
 However, no global agreement was achieved for other directions of the magnetic and electric fields.
 Additional calculations were attempted referring to several phenomenological proposals in the literature that associate the permittivity either to the nearest-neighbor spin correlations or to the nearest-neighbor tetrahedron magnetization correlations \cite{Saito2005}.
 Those models were also unsuccessful to account for our measurements performed for many configurations of $\bm{e}$ and $\bm{H}$, which therefore provide a very constrained set of data contrary to previous studies \cite{Saito2005,Grams2014,Katsufuji2004}.
 Note that the largest discrepancy between Khomskii's model and our measurements occurs for $\bm{H}\parallel[001]$, which could be related to the topological nature of the transition to the saturated state at low temperature along this direction \cite{Jaubert2008}.

 The absence of a similar signal in \TTO\ could be due to the departure of \TTO\ from classical spin ice physics.
 The magnetic moments associated to the Tb$^{3+}$ ions have a much weaker Ising character allowing them to tilt in a magnetic field, thus altering the spin ice phase diagram.
 Actually, the enhanced quantum fluctuations in \TTO\ bring it closer to a quantum spin liquid.
 Khomskii's mechanism, conferring an electric dipole to any monopole configuration, was nevertheless predicted to occur in \TTO\ under magnetic field and to stabilize a bilayered crystal of monopoles \cite{Jaubert2015}.
 We did not observe any magneto-electric signature of this behavior, probably because these subtle effects are masked by the strong single-ion quadratic magneto-dielectric contribution in this compound.